karchit/s3-object-lambda-workshop/README.md

 1. From AWS S3 console, go to _Access Points_ in the left panel
 2. Click on _Create Access Point_
-3. Access Point Name: text-to-uppercase-{your_name}
+3. Access Point Name: s3-object-lambda-{your_name}
 4. Under bucket name, select the S3 bucket you had created earlier.
 5. Select _Internet_ as your Network Origin
 6. Click on _Create access point_